mriitian/TestSyncing/README.md

 # Real-Time Meal Records Sync

 This project simulates real-time syncing of meal records across tablets using a server as a mediator.
 The tablets and server are represented by separate objects in the code.
+I am not that experienced in python so I tried to convert the code to Javascript and Complete it.
+Then converted it back to python.

 ## Overview